dev-nilson/HomePage/README.md

 # HomePage

 ## 🍔 About
-Single-page animation to showcase products using componenets and conditional rendering.
+Single-page application to showcase products using componenets and conditional rendering.

 ## 🛠️ Technologies
 - HTML